clifordunique/WillPower/README.md

 # WillPower LD39

-## Run The Game
+## Run The Game / Links

-To run on windows, download the zip and run the exe file in the "WillPower Windows" directory.
+<b>To run on windows,</b> download the zip and run the exe file in the "WillPower Windows" directory.

-To run on Web, go to this link:
+<b>To run on Web,</b> go to this link:

 https://juicyslew.github.io/WillPower/

-<b>Note:</b> Introduction video doesn't work on the web
-Video can be found here:
+<b>Note:</b> Introduction video doesn't work on the web.
+The video can be found here:

+Lastly, Please Rate this on the Ludum Dare site if you can!
+Comments and ratings help me grow and expand my ability as a game developer.
+Thank you!

+Ludum Dare Link:

 ### PLEASE DOWNLOAD THE GAME IF YOU CAN!
 IT WORKS BETTER THAT WAY.